WZYP

-WZYP (104.3 FM, "104.3 'ZYP") is a Top 40 (CHR) music-formatted radio station licensed to serve Athens, Alabama, and broadcasting in the Huntsville, Alabama, area.
+WZYP (104.3 FM, "104.3 'ZYP") is a top 40 (CHR) music-formatted radio station licensed to serve Athens, Alabama, and broadcasting in the Huntsville, Alabama, area.
 The station is owned by Cumulus Media and formerly broadcast in HD.
-The broadcast signal can be heard throughout all of northern Alabama and much of southern central Tennessee.
+The broadcast signal can be heard throughout northern Alabama and much of southern central Tennessee.
 Its studios are in Athens and its transmitter is in Madison, Alabama.

 History

-It was founded by the Dunnavant family of Athens, Alabama (which remains its city of license), as WJOF.
+The radio station was founded by the Dunnavant family of Athens, Alabama (which remains its city of license), as WJOF.
 Prior to its 1978 format change to Top 40/CHR, WJOF featured a mixture of beautiful music and, at night, country music.

 On June 10, 1980, the call letters were switched to the current WZYP.
 Through most of the 1980s, WZYP was northern Alabama's top-rated station, dethroned only by WDRM when WDRM's country experienced a resurgence in popularity among young people in the late 1980s and 1990s.
 Nonetheless, it has remained among the Huntsville market's most-listened-to stations through the mid-2000s.